Announcements from UKFPO

 One poster from each category will be awarded “Best Poster” following judging panel discussion during the conference.

-Successful abstracts will be announced in the week commencing Monday 16th March 2020.
+Successful abstracts will be announced week commencing 16 March 2020.

-We are pleased to announce that the upcoming 2020 UKFPO Academic Foundation Programme Conference will be held on Thursday 7th May 2020 at the University of Bristol.
+We are pleased to announce the upcoming 2020 UKFPO Academic Foundation Programme Conference will be held 7th May 2020 at the University of Bristol.

 Themes of academic research, education and leadership training will be included.
 There will be a focus on trainees themselves and their experiences.